- » Key resources and services

 Aboriginal community justice panels (ACJP)

-Aboriginal community justice panels (ACJP) have been in operation since 1988, and are staffed by volunteers who are available 24 hours, 7 days-a-week to assist Aboriginal and Torres Strait Islander people taken into police custody.
+Aboriginal community justice panels (ACJP) have been in operation since 1988, and are staffed by volunteers who are available 24 hours, 7 days-a-week to assist Indigenous people taken into police custody.
 The aims of ACJP include:

 - assisting police in assuring the safety of Indigenous persons in police custody